jhaip/programmable-space/README.md

 The Fact Table is maintained by a broker.

-> Broker = Software system that objects and program talk to that manages updates to the Fact Table and informs subscribers about changes.
+**_Broker_** = Software system that objects and program talk to that manages updates to the Fact Table and informs subscribers about changes.
 All Claims, Retracts, Subscriptions, and Subscription Results flow through it.

 The Broker also performs helpful things like

 1. Saving a prior history of facts for new subscribers
 2. Performance intensive code to handle pub/sub
 3. Consolidating Datalog query logic

+The shared fact table is used as a communication mechanism between programs for this project because it:

+- Allows the people writing programs to claims facts and subscriptions that read closer to a sentence.
+- Allows programs to communicate asyncronously without needing to know about other programs.
+- Maps well to the idea that programs in the same physical space share common knowledge.

+When a program is stopped, all the facts and subscriptions is made in the shared fact table are removed.
+This keeps the shared fact table relevant only the programs that are currently visible in the room and running.
+Additionally all facts in the shared fact table record what program claimed the fact so the same fact claimed by two different programs is considered two unique facts.

+The broker should be "local" to the programs in the room and only serve about as many programs that can fit in a single "space" or "room".
+For larger spaces or to connect multiple rooms together, facts can be explicitly shared to other brokers and computers.
+In this way data and programs are federated.
+Federation is useful both technically (because a single server cannot hold all the facts in the universe) and to aid in the understanding of the people working in a space.
+For example the position of a paper on a table is very important to someone reading the paper at the same table, but the position of a paper in a different room is irrelevant unless the person at the table as some special reason they care about something going on somewhere else.

 Programs have been implemented in multiple programming languages (Python, Node.js, Golang, Lua, an experiemental custom langauge).
 The bidirectional communiation between programs and the broker is handled via ZeroMQ TCP sockets (ROUTER/DEALER pattern).